 Regardless of what type of sub-slab ductwork is present, water is the main concern.
 If water finds its way into sub-slab ductwork, mold can follow.
 This leads to poor indoor air quality and health concerns.
 That stuff at the top of the duct in the picture below sure looks like mold, doesn’t it?

-If you’re buying a home with sub-slab ductwork, make sure that your home inspector checks the sub-slab ductwork for any signs of past water intrusion.
-Signs of water intrusion are a major concern because it’s usually not a simple repair.
+It’s important for us home inspectors to carefully inspect sub-slab ductwork for any signs of past water intrusion.
 The image below shows a modern PVC duct with clear signs of chronic water problems.

 Here’s another duct with a similar situation, but not as bad.